-The Glen Drive-In is now open for the season (Wednesdays - Sundays).
+The Glen Drive-In is open on Fridays & Saturdays only.
 The Drive-In has posted its COVID safety precautions on its Facebook page.
 Visit their website for more information on what movies they're showing.

 What is open that is fun to do in the Lake George region right now?